zzxzzk115/mail-helper-gui/README.md

 # Mail Helper GUI

-A GUI Tool for testing mail spoofer.
+A GUI Tool for testing mail spoofing.

 ** For Educational Usage Only **